My Mistake-Summer Chili Soup

 I came home with my groceries, got out a Dutch oven and started cooking.
 This is what I came up with, and it was really good.
 You might want to add more or less seasoning.
 Depends on you.
 I have enjoyed it two nights in a row.

-1 (14.5 ounce) can diced tomatoes, Zesty Chili Style
+1 (14.5 oz.) can petite tomatoes, Zesty Chili Style

-1 (8-ounce) can tomato sauce
+1 (8 oz.) can tomato sauce

-1 teaspoon, or to taste chili powder
+1 tsp. chili powder

 Salt and pepper to taste